Iran coronavirus death toll rises by 94 to 5,391 - health ministry

-The death toll from the outbreak of the new coronavirus in Iran rose by 94 in the past 24 hours to 5,391, Health Ministry spokesman Kianush Jahanpur said in a statement on state TV on Wednesday.
+Iran's death toll from COVID-19 rose by 94 in the past 24 hours to 5,391 people, Health Ministry spokesman Kianush Jahanpur said on state TV on Wednesday.

+The Islamic Republic has recorded 85,996 cases of the new coronavirus, Jahanpur said, noting that 63,113 people have recovered from it.
+Parks, gardens and recreational areas were opened across Iran on Wednesday, a member of the national headquarters for fighting the coronavirus said, according to the official government website.

+Shopping malls and bazaars reopened on Monday despite warnings by some health officials that a new wave of infections could ripple through one of the Middle Eastern countries hardest hit by the pandemic.
+A ban on inter-city travel was also lifted on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)